 In the end, both Drip and ActiveCampaign at least touch on each of these nine online marketing necessities, but one probably aligns closer to your needs right now.

 Where ActiveCampaign wins: ActiveCampaign works with more than 150 different apps and integrations.
 While you’ll probably need a paid Zapier subscription to access some of these integrations, the vast number of available integration options is impressive.
 It’s sure to fit in your stack now and in the future.

 Where Drip wins: If you’re looking to accomplish more tasks with fewer clicks, Drip is your go-to software.
 The platform is clutter-free, uses down-to-earth language to keep your head grounded, and offers smooth-as-butter navigation options.
 Building automated Workflows is super slick and will have you keeping up with your customers no matter where they are on their journey from lead to conversion.

 Where both ActiveCampaign and Drip win: Both platforms are intuitive and easy to get the hang of in a relatively short amount of time.
 From impressive automation capabilities designed to take tedious tasks off your plate to easy data migration options, either platform will help you reach your customers when they need to hear from you most.

 When making your decision here, you should consider cost per person as well as how each platform will be able to scale with your business.
 Plus, you might just want to get inside each and see how they feel during your test drive and which one is easier for you to get started in.

 Want to save this checklist of nine ecommerce essentials as you continue on your journey of exploring Drip or ActiveCampaign alternatives?
-Download the whole enchilada here and reference for as long as you need.
+Download the whole list here and reference it for as long as you need.